 Where to Get the Shot: The best views of the glaciers are a short spur trail across the rocks where the main trail first reaches Upper Joffre Lake.
 Another popular location for photos is the floating log along the shore of the Middle Lake.
 On sunny weekends there is often a line up of people waiting to walk out on to the log to take photos.
 (Many people up the difficulty factor by striking a yoga pose).

-#3 Most Instagrammed Hike in Vancouver: Quarry Rock
+Lynn Canyon (2nd Most Instagrammed Hike in Vancouver)

 Trail Info: If you just want to see the famous Lynn Canyon suspension bridge, it’s only about 100m from the parking lot.
-Most of the 38.3k photos with the hashtag #LynnCanyon are of the bridge.
+Most of the 52k photos with the hashtag #LynnCanyon are of the bridge (up from 38.3k last year).
 But there is lots to see in the area so it’s worth heading out on a short hike.
 A popular route crosses the suspension bridge then heads downstream to the bridge at Twin Falls.
 Along the way you get great views of the canyon and the Twin Falls waterfall.
 Get more info and directions on VancouverTrails.com.
 You can also add on to that route by heading north to the crystal clear waters of the 30 foot pool, a popular swimming hole in the summer.
 There are lots of trail options: bring a copy of the trail map and choose your own adventure.

 Stats: The short Twin Falls loop is just 1.5km long with less than 100m of elevation gain.
 It takes about an hour to hike.

-#1 Most Instagrammed Hike in Vancouver: Grouse Grind
+Grouse Grind (#1 Most Instagrammed Hike in Vancouver)

-Trail Info: It’s probably no surprise that the #GrouseGrind is the most Instagrammed hike in Vancouver, with 48.8k hashtagged photos.
+Trail Info: It’s probably no surprise that the #GrouseGrind is the most Instagrammed hike in Vancouver, with 59.4k hashtagged photos (compared to 48.8k in 2017).
 It’s a rite of passage for most active Vancouverites and many people hike it weekly to stay in shape.
 It climbs steeply up through the forest on stairs and rocks.
 (In fact it is often called Mother Nature’s Stairmaster.)
 There are no views until you emerge from the trees just below the Grouse Mountain Lodge.
 You are not permitted to hike down the Grind.
 Instead you can pay $10 to take the gondola down (and save your knees!)
 You can find more information on VancouverTrails.com.